in28minutes/jpa-with-hibernate/notes.md

 - Step 5 : Important annotations

 # JPA/Hibernate in Depth
-- Introduction to the Section
+- 0000 - Section Introduction - Introduction to JPA and Hibernate in Depth
 - Step 01 - Create a JPA Project with H2 and Spring Boot
 - Step 02 - Create JPA Entity Course
 - Step 03 - Create findById using JPA Entity Manager
-- Step 04 - Configuring application.properties to enable H2 console and additional logging
+- Step 04 - Configuring application.properties to enable H2 console and logging
 - Step 05 - Writing Unit Test for findById method
 - Step 06 - Writing a deleteByID method to delete an Entity
 - Step 07 - Writing Unit Test for deleteById method